openequella/openequella.github.io/guides/TestingTips.md

 General

-Under 'LDAP Mappings', when the Personal object class is blank, Equella assumes 'person'.
+Under 'LDAP Mappings', when the Personal object class is blank, openEQUELLA assumes 'person'.
 The 'Group Object Class' however, is not given a default.
 Plugging in 'groupOfUniqueNames' for group object class allows the group-centric use cases to work.

 ### Setup a partition
 1. Open Apache Studio
-2. Right click on the ''Equella LDAP connection' entry in the 'Connections' tab.
+2. Right click on the ''openEQUELLA LDAP connection' entry in the 'Connections' tab.
 3. Select 'Open Configuration' > Partitions
 * Click 'Add'
 * Provide connection details:
 * Partition Type: JDBM
-* id: Equella Support
+* id: openEQUELLA Support
 * Suffix: o=equellasupport
 * Leave the rest as defaults
 4. Restart LDAP Server from Apache Studio
 5. You might need to reload the entities in the Root DSE - Eclipse (Studio) tends to cache these values.

 #### RDS
 RDS stands for Replication Data Store.
-The Postgres backup file and Equella institution tgz provides a complete example (TODO - need to locate).
+The Postgres backup file and openEQUELLA institution tgz provides a complete example (TODO - need to locate).
 Inspecting the instition should give a good idea of how the RDS should be setup.
 * replicated.backup
 * institution.tgz

-The basic concept is user, groups, and roles from the RDS will be available to Equella once the RDS UMP is configured and enabled - it'll behave similarly to Equella Internal Users / Groups / Roles.
+The basic concept is user, groups, and roles from the RDS will be available to openEQUELLA once the RDS UMP is configured and enabled - it'll behave similarly to openEQUELLA Internal Users / Groups / Roles.

 Putting the following in learningedge-config/learningedge-log4j.properties will log all replicated datastore queries that are performed in the resource-centre logs (requires a restart though)
 ```